-[Web] Accessibility depends on how a person’s disability affects the way they perceive information on a web page.
+[Web] Accessibility depends on how a person’s physical differences (particularly eyesight) affect the way they perceive information on a web page.
 This involves hundreds of factors such as how colours contrast, or how fonts are sized.
 As far as possible, this website has been built with architecture intent on being screenreader, mobile and human -friendly.
 If you have specific accessibility needs or would like to offer your feedback on any part of our web content (including social media), we’d love to hear from you.

 To keep our sites fairly up to date with developments in digital comms, we test regularly via the W3C-recommended Webaim tools, as well as participating in UX/UI workshops around the South West, and live testing with actual humans!
 People remain generally unharmed during this process, we promise.